It's a TRAP! Task-Redirecting Agent Persuasion Benchmark for Web Agents: Conclusion

 A central contribution of TRAP is its modular attack construction, which decomposes prompt injections into interpretable social-engineering components and persuasion principles.
 This design enables controlled analysis of how different manipulation strategies interact with agent reasoning, context length, and instruction following, rather than treating prompt injection as a monolithic failure mode.

 By building on reproducible web clones and combining objective task outcomes with behaviour-based evaluation, TRAP provides a flexible foundation for studying both current agent failures and future defences.
-More broadly, our results highlight that securing autonomous agents requires addressing not only technical prompt-handling mechanisms, but also the persuasive structures embedded in the environments agents are deployed into.
+More broadly, our results highlight that securing autonomous agents requires addressing not only technical prompt-handling mechanisms, but also the persuasive structures embedded in the environments into which agents are deployed.

-\paragraph{Limitations} Our attacks are limited to six cloned websites, specifically buttons and hyperlinks as user interface, excluding other modalities and forms.
-Tailoring used only light lexical edits, not richer user- or context-specific strategies.
+\paragraph{Limitations} Our attacks are limited to six cloned websites, and focus on chosen modalities.
+The tailoring component applied only light lexical edits, not richer user- or context-specific strategies.
 The one-click success metric isolates susceptibility but also omits post-prompt injection behaviour.
-The full dataset is run once; on a sampled subset of 120 tasks, three runs differed by $<3\%$ ASR.
+The full dataset was run once; on a sampled subset of $120$ tasks, three runs differed by $<3\%$ ASR.
 We evaluate six recent models without proposing defences.
-Future work could expand attack surfaces, environments, and model coverage, and develop systematic mitigation strategies within the same reproducible framework.
+The modular attack decomposition used in Sections~\ref{subsec:human_pers_model_meth}--\ref{subsec:tailoring} enables controlled evaluation but abstracts away the organic co-occurrence of persuasion components found in real-world injections; attack effectiveness may differ when components interact naturally rather than in isolation.
+Future work could expand attack surfaces, environments, and model coverage while developing systematic mitigation strategies within our reproducible framework.